Wednesday, August 6, 2025

 Here I am way back when I was 20 in 1994.
 This is the first time that I took a selfie in my Speedo.
 I wanted to be naked but I was too afraid to do so, as this photo was taken on film which had to be developed at the photography shop.
 Digital cameras were not yet available.
 In retrospect, I should have done it anyways.
 It would have made for a more interesting picture.
 However I'm still glad to have this one as it proves that I used to be that slim!
 Alas, we can't stay young forever!

-In 2008, when I was 34, I went with my friend Duane to the Pride Festival and brought along my digital camera.
+In 2008, when I was 34, I went with my friend Duane to the Ottawa Pride Festival and brought along my digital camera.
 Duane told me to strike a pose so that he could take my picture.
 I'm just stating that for the record because I don't typically sit this way.
 LOL It looks like I'm saying "Hey babe-beh!
 How you doin'?"
-I like this photo though so I'm glad Duane took it.
+I really like this photo a lot though so I'm glad Duane took it.

 Today I would have had hundreds of photos of my beautiful young body to show you, taken during my 30's, if not for that intense feeling of shame for taking the photos in the first place, and for wanting to let people see my naked body.
 Frankly, I could have been a model back then if I had tried to be one, but the stigma of shame for wanting to show off my body kept me from pursuing it.
-My inherent social shyness didn't help me very much either.
+My inherent social shyness and introverted personality didn't help me very much either.

 One of the photos that I took in 2006 when I was 32.